Sumedha29-source/hello-github/README.md

-# hello-github
+# Hello GitHub 👋

-My first GitHub repository
+This is my **first GitHub repository**.
+I'm learning Git, GitHub, and VS Code!